A Once Abandoned Hotel In Texas, Baker Hotel Is One Of The Most Haunted Places In The State

 The most famous spirit, though, is a lady in white who is associated with the seventh story.
 People believe she was Baker’s mistress, who lived in the hotel and ended her life by jumping from the building.
 Some of these claims were made when the hotel was still in operation, and some of them were made during the tours that used to be given in the years following the historic building’s closure.
 These days, the only tours available are not allowed to enter the building.

-Luckily, thanks to a $65-million renovation project, the Baker Hotel is hoping to be restored and open to the public by the end of 2022 so the community can once again enjoy the splendor of this beloved landmark.
+Luckily, thanks to a $65-million renovation project, the Baker Hotel will soon be open to the public, so the community can enjoy the splendor of this beloved landmark!
+Let’s take a closer look at photos of the abandoned Baker Hotel from years ago:

 What are the most haunted places in Texas?